Swiss stocks - Factors to watch on Feb 4

-* Royal Mail falls after results (Recasts, adds quotes and detail, updates prices)
+ZURICH, Jan 23 The following are some of the main factors expected to affect Swiss stocks on Monday.

+ZURICH Feb 4 Swiss stocks were expected to open higher on Wednesday, tracking gains in U.S. and Asian equities and helped by an expected rise in Syngenta shares after the world's largest maker of crop chemicals posted full-year results.

-ZURICH Feb 4 The Swiss blue-chip SMI was seen opening 0.8 percent higher at 8,189 points on Thursday, according to premarket indications by bank Julius Baer .
+The Swiss blue-chip SMI was seen opening up 0.6 percent at 8,504 points, according to premarket indications by bank Julius Baer.

 CREDIT SUISSE